google/grain/docs/README.md

 data, PyGrain pipeline starts by sampling indices.

-Indices are globally unique, monotonically increasing values used to track progress of the pipeline (for checkpointing).
-These indices are then mapped into record keys in the range [0, len(dataset)].
+Indices are globally unique, monotonically increasing values used to track the progress of the pipeline (for checkpointing).
+These indices are then mapped into record keys in the range [0, len(dataset)-1].
 Doing so enables *global transformations* to be performed (e.g. global shuffling, mixing, repeating for multiple epochs, sharding across multiple machines) before reading any records.
 *Local transformations* that map/filter (aka preprocessing) a single example or